 Each student at KVA is responsible for knowing his or her own program goals, and to know long-term and short-term goals at any given time.
 Students are ultimately responsible for their own learning, and thus learning progress (but are constantly supported by teachers and learning facilitators.)
 Although validation and reporting of mastery are not the responsibilities of students, they are responsible to give evidence of outcome mastery so that they can receive validation and credit.
 Within KVA's flexible model we allow students to approach teachers individually with evidence of outcome mastery for the teacher's evaluation.

-- Nova Scotia Department of Education Curriculum offered at King's View Academy,
+- For the Nova Scotia Department of Education Curriculum offered at King's View Academy, please click the "Curriculum" link at the top of the page

 - Nova Scotia High School Diploma Prerequisites, and